Lightyear Review (2026):

 Multi-currency account: a real advantage

 Lightyear supports EUR, GBP, and USD accounts simultaneously.
-By funding the relevant currency wallet directly via bank transfer, you bypass the 0.35% FX fee entirely on trades in that currency.
-Most investors will still use the FX conversion for convenience, but the option to avoid it is a structural advantage over brokers that force conversion at every trade.
+By funding the relevant currency wallet directly via bank transfer, you bypass the FX conversion fee entirely on trades in that currency.
+Most investors will still use FX conversion for convenience, but the option to avoid it is a structural advantage over brokers that force conversion at every trade.

 Regulation and investor protection